Kayn-Pleiades/password-generator/README.md

 ### Commit 10: Add Screenshots to github
 I added my description and link to deployment.
 Screenshots were taken and put in my assests folder.

+### Commit 11: Screenshots added
+Added screenshots to the README.

 ## credits